The Best Is Yet To Come

 Creating a Sustainable Employee Base

-• New, on-site housing to be built first for 300 existing and new employees
+• New, in-valley housing to be built first for 250-300 existing and new employees

 • $500,000 toward additional regional workforce housing initiatives

 Palisades Tahoe is committed to providing its employees with affordable housing.
-In addition to the proposed project above, Palisades Tahoe has recently announced a significant expansion in employee housing.
-The company plans to double its employee housing capacity over five years.
+With this plan, the company plans to double its employee housing capacity over five years.
 These efforts are part of Palisades Tahoe’s ongoing commitment to enhancing the guest and employee experience at the resort, which will improve their overall experience and attract and retain top talent.

 %